brikeats/brikeats.github.io-src/content/pages/beer.md

 Summary: Beer Recipes
 save_as: beer.html

 I have been a homebrewer since 2005.
-Linked below are my latest recipes.
+Linked below are my latest recipes with tasting notes.
 Recipes formulated with the help of Brewer's Friend [recipe calculator](https://www.brewersfriend.com/homebrew/recipe/calculator).

 [st patrick's day stout](beer/stpatricksstout.htm) 3/20.
 This was kegged and ready 2 days after covid-19 shutdown.
 It is untouched as of 12/20.